johnjkenny/kvm_2_gcp/README.md

 ```

 4. Umount/Remount a disk:
-You can unmount a disk using the `-u` option and you can remount a disk using the `-r` option.
+You can unmount a disk using the `-u` option and you can remount a disk using the `-rm` option.
 When remounting, you can
 select a new mount point using the `-m` option.

 ```bash